Thomas Crane Public Library: Architecture

 The Thomas Crane Public Library was built in four stages: the original building (1882) by architect Henry Hobson Richardson; an additional ell with stack space and stained glass (1908) by William Martin Aiken in Richardson's style; a major expansion (1939) by architects Paul A. and Carroll Coletti, with stone carvings by sculptor Joseph Coletti of Quincy; and a recent addition (2001) by Boston architects Childs, Bertman, and Tseckares, which doubled the size of the library.
 H. H. Richardson considered this library among his most successful civic buildings, and Harper's Weekly called it "the best village library in the United States".
 The library was ranked 43rd in a national poll conducted in 2007 by the American Institute of Architects of the favorite buildings in the nation.

+Richardson Building (1882)

-In addition to its architecture, the original building contains a 30 × 10 inch stained-glass window by noted American artist John LaFarge in memory of Thomas Crane, entitled the Old Philosopher.
-To the left of the elaborate carved fireplace is a second LaFarge window, "Angel at the Tomb", given in memory of Crane's son Benjamin Franklin Crane.
-The library's grounds were designed by landscaper Frederick Law Olmsted.
+The original construction of the Library, now referred to colloquially as the Richardson Building, was formally designated as Crane Memorial Hall, home to the Thomas Crane Public Library when it celebrated its opening on May 30, 1882.
+The building is host to a 30 × 10 inch stained-glass window by noted American artist John LaFarge in memory of Thomas Crane, Old Philosopher.
+It is flanked by two additional intricate 30 x 10 inch windows, Alpha and Omega.
+To the left of the elaborately carved fireplace is another LaFarge window, "Angel at the Tomb", made in memory of Crane's son Benjamin Franklin Crane (1841 - 1889) after his untimely passing.
+It was commissioned by his mother Clarissa Starkey Crane and brother Albert Crane.
+The library's grounds were designed by renowned landscape architect Frederick Law Olmsted, and renovated by the Olmsted Brothers between 1907 and 1911.

-The main library was designated a National Historic Landmark in 1987, recognizing it as one of Richardson's finest library buildings.
+The Thomas Crane Public Library was designated a National Historic Landmark in 1987, recognizing it as one of Richardson's finest library buildings.